doki-programs/kavka-nest/README.md

 ## **Producer Interface**

- In order to produce a kafka message in a topic/partition, Just implement kavakanest's *Producer* interface:
+ In order to produce a kafka message in a topic/partition, just implement kavakanest's *Producer* interface:

 ```go
 type Producer interface {